 How should a company change its website (and its apps) in order to be protected, and to be ready when “firm guidelines” on ADA-related accessibility arrive sometime between 2018 and the Apocalypse?
 We’ll look at that next.

 Website Compliance with the ADA

 The starting point for anyone tasked with ensuring that a company’s website and apps are ADA-compliant should be to take some time to read the government’s “ADA Best Practices Toolkit.”
-It is not all-inclusive, but it gives important guidance on the way the mission should be approached.
+It is not all-inclusive, but it gives essential guidance on how companies should approach the task.